kubernetes/website/content/en/docs/tasks/configure-pod-container/pull-image-private-registry.md

 This page shows how to create a Pod that uses a
 {{< glossary_tooltip text="Secret" term_id="secret" >}} to pull an image
 from a private container image registry or repository.
 There are many private registries in use.
-This task uses Docker Hub as an example of the steps needed.
+This task uses [Docker Hub](https://www.docker.com/products/docker-hub) as an example registry.

 {{% thirdparty-content single="true" %}}